Updated on October 18, 2024

 Each jurisdiction produces 311 complaint and service request data differently, but generally, you should be able to get a spreadsheet of overall complaints/requests.
 To sift out meaningful information, you’ll need to check with your local government to find out the specific terminology used for service requests or complaints related to short-term rentals or vacation homes.

-From there, you can extract those complaints by doing a search within the CSV file.
+From there, you can extract those complaints by searching the CSV file.

 Whether or not your local government has looked at this data, taking the lead in gathering these statistics will help your community make a more informed decision when crafting short-term rental regulations.